Retirement Living Hub

 Finding Time

-Even in retirement, your schedule can feel full.
+Even in retirement, my schedule can feel full with baking, painting, and visits with friends!
 Integrating meditation requires intentional effort.
 Think of it as a vital appointment with yourself, rather than an optional activity.

-• Schedule It: Treat your meditation time like any other important appointment.
-Put it on your calendar.
+• Schedule It: I treat my meditation time like any other important appointment.
+I put it on my calendar.

-• Anchor It: Pair your meditation with an existing daily habit.
-For example, meditate immediately after your morning coffee or before your evening news.
+• Anchor It: I pair my meditation with an existing daily habit.
+For example, I meditate immediately after my morning coffee, before Bill gets up for pickleball.

 • Micro-Meditations: You do not need long periods.
 A minute of mindful breathing while waiting for the kettle to boil, or during a commercial break, still provides benefits.